 If you need a gluten-free and tasty Southwestern meal, get the same ingredients in a rice bowl with no tortilla.

 This is still fast food, high in sodium, but it is one of the better choices at Universal.
 At all outlets, note that food is cooked with trans-fat-free oil, and all kid’s meals come with fruit.

-Prepare Online to Eat at Hershey Park
+Prepare Online to Eat Healthy at Hershey Park

+Families who purchase an all-day Dining Deal can use it at 10 restaurants serving a variety of items.
 Note that, aside from a single sealed bottle of water, guests may not enter with outside food.
 Designated picnicking areas are found near the restrooms in the parking lot of Hersheypark Stadium, on the patio of Hersheypark Arena, and in Tram Circle.
 The picnic tables allow table-top grills, and lockers are available in the west parking lot for cooler storage.

-My Picks for Healthier Eating Stops in Hershey Park
+Healthier Eating Stops in Hersheypark

 BYOF: Bring Food to Six Flags if you have Special Needs